-What do understanding an abstract, avoiding plagiarism, formatting a bibliography, and picking a research topic have in common?
+What do picking a research topic, formatting a bibliography, evaluating resources, and understanding algorithmic bias in Google search results have in common?
 They are all aspects of information literacy.

 Librarians are available to consult with you on a variety of topics to support your teaching, and to support your own research needs and interests.

 - help with assignment design.
 This can include working one-on-one with faculty and instructors to create learning outcomes and objects for your students, or hosting collaborative workshops to develop information literacy activities that integrate with classroom learning objectives and fulfill student needs.